Tertiary student discount terms & conditions Tertiary student discount terms & conditions

 Where you can go in Auckland

-Considerable effort is made to ensure the tertiary discount applies as widely as possible.
+Considerable effort is made to ensure that the tertiary discount applies as widely as possible.

 The tertiary discount is available on all services operated under a contract between Auckland Transport and public transport operators.

-There are some services which are not covered under the Tertiary Concession Fare Scheme in addition to those listed in Supplementary information - Other products and services.
+Some services are not covered under the Tertiary Concession Fare Scheme, in addition to those listed in Supplementary information - other products and services.

 Conditions of travel

-Tertiary concessions on AT HOP cards are available to be used on train and selected bus and ferry services.
+Tertiary concessions on AT HOP cards are available on trains and selected bus and ferry services.

-• if they do not load a tertiary concession on to their AT HOP card,
+• they do not load a tertiary concession on their AT HOP card

-• or are unable to confirm their eligibility status via the AT Mobile App,
+• they are unable to confirm their eligibility status via the AT Mobile app

-We may (at any time and without notice to you) revise these terms and conditions.
-Changes to these terms and conditions will take effect immediately once they are published on our website.
+We may, at any time and without notice to you, revise these terms and conditions.
+Changes to these terms and conditions will take effect immediately once published on our website.

 Tertiary shuttles

-Independently to the Tertiary Concessionary Fare Scheme a number of tertiary providers run shuttle bus services between campuses to ensure the provider is accessible for students who may be studying at more than one campus.
+Independently of the Tertiary Concessionary Fare Scheme, a number of tertiary providers run shuttle bus services between campuses to ensure the provider is accessible for students who may be studying at more than one campus.

 Check with your tertiary provider to determine if shuttle bus services are available.